 Seriously.
 Going through the one scrap bag I brought was almost like going down memory lane.
 I even found a scrap from a blouse I’d made when I was an undergrad in college.

-And I have two and a half lovely panels of bits and pieces that I’m either going to expand or just use as the front part of a shirt.
-Not sure yet, still thinking.
+And I have two and a half lovely panels of bits and pieces that I eventually used as the front to a shirt.